KF Vllaznia: Rivalries

 Both ultra groups, the Vllaznit Ultras and Tirona Fanatics are known for their fierce rivalry in the stands and off the pitch, which was shown in a match played in Loro Boriçi Stadium in Shkodër on 11 September 2014.
 During this game there was a lot of tension which began in the second half of the game.
 The game was interrupted when Tirana's fans started throwing bottles and other objects to show their anger towards the referee's decisions.
 Late on, Tirana grabbed an equaliser through Ervin Bulku to level 1–1, and this sparked a huge brawl between the fans.
 Tirana fans ran onto the pitch and seemingly started throwing chairs and bottles at Vllaznia fans.
 From then on Vllaznia fans started attacking Tirana fans inside and outside of the stadium.
 Vllaznia's fans gave an official statement on Vllaznia's official Facebook page where they stated that what Tirana fans did was seen as an embarrassment and an insult to people of Shkodra and Albanian football, therefore action was needed.
 Amongst some of the injured people was Tirana's president, Refik Halili who was hit by a fan of Tirana with a stone.
 Vllaznia fans were given a 10 match ban from attending home games, whilst Tirana were given 15.

-Vllaznia are also friendly rivals with Flamurtari Vlorë, but fans of both teams have good relations.
+Vllaznia has a fierce rivalry with Flamurtari Vlorë too.
+This rivalry dates back to the 70s when the two sides were the best teams in Albania.
+This is also the rivalry between the main clubs from the north and the south of Albania.
+This game is one of the most attended matches in Albanian football.
+The relations between fans of the clubs in and out of field are rude and supporters usually have troubles and violence.

 Other derbies include the North Albanian derbies against Laçi and Kukësi.
 Laçi fans insist that the North Albanian derby is between Laçi and Vllaznia, whereas fans of Kukësi believe it is between Kukësi and Vllaznia.
 However history suggests that Besëlidhja Lezhë and Vllaznia were the most popular Northern Albanian sides decades ago.